 Re-evaluate Your Working Hours

-While working from home, you end up saving a lot that is otherwise spent on commute and lunch breaks.
-Obviously, there’s a lot of distractions that can take your mind away from the job.
-However, you must assess the hours and work in a manner so you can don’t end up working almost all day as you had to take breaks in-between.
+While working from home, you end up saving a lot that is otherwise spent on commuting and lunch breaks.
+Obviously, there are a lot of distractions that can take your mind away from the job.
+However, you must assess the hours and work in a manner so you can don’t end up working almost all day as you had to take breaks in between.

 Divide your schedule and create your own deadlines, so you can deliver the project on time and catch up on other work.
 And to that end, some companies are even going down the route of daily staff check-ins, twice a day to instill more discipline and timeliness throughout the stay-at-home period.

 The government-mandated work-from-home practice has allowed architects to be more experimental in remote-working styles.
 Professionals are using multiple digital tools to enhance their core designing skills and preparing options that will stand the test of time.